 - When the tingling is gone, begin to chew again.

 - Repeat the process until no more tingling is felt.
-This take approximately 30 minutes.
+This takes approximately 30 minutes.

 The “chew and park” method reduces swallowing too much nicotine in the body at once, lessening potential side effects.
 “Chew and park” makes it safe to swallow spit/saliva!